vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 ```bash
 $ anvil
 ```
-and in a new terminal session:
+and in a new terminal session start [Prover server](/advanced/prover.html#prover-server):

 ```bash
 $ vlayer serve